elizabeth16b/SnortCap/README.md

 If you do not have a PCAP file with SSH Brute Force attempts in it, you can check Jon Siwek's github at https://github.com/jsiwekSide.
 There you will find a PCAP file you can use: https://github.com/bro/bro/raw/master/testing/btest/Traces/ssh/sshguess.pcap (use wget)

-Note: This is considered version 1.0.
+Note: This is considered version 1.0 of SnortCap.
 When working on this script I had a week to complete it and learned more than I did to begin with.
 You will see more refined versions of this script in the future